giantswarm/rfc/crossplane-capi-import/README.md

-Should any form of write permission be granted to the service account being used for importing the clusters, there is an enhanced risk of accidental adoption by CAPI operators in a manner that violates the contract of import.
+Should any form of write permission be granted to the service account being used for importing the clusters, there is an enhanced risk of accidental adoption by CAPI operators in a manner that violates the contract of import and would result in the cluster being brought fully under the control of CAPI operators.

-This in itself places risk of accidental adoption of the cluster by CAPI in such a manner that the cluster would be brought fully under the control of CAPI operators in such a manner that violates the contract of adoption.
 This is discussed in more detail in the section on [Preventing CAPI takeover](#preventing-capi-takeover) below.

 ### Options